tristanpenman/valijson/README.md

 Supported versions of these libraries have been included in the 'thirdparty' directory so as to support Valijson's examples and test suite.

-The exceptions to this are boost and Qt5, which due to their sheer size must be installed to a location that CMake can find.
+The exceptions to this are boost, Poco and Qt5, which due to their size must be installed to a location that CMake can find.

 ## Known Issues ##